LAlto96/nixos/docs/CONFIGURATION.md

 This file is the heart of the system configuration.
 Key areas include:

 1. **Imports** – brings in other modules such as custom packages from `packages/common.nix`.
 2. **Hardware & Virtualization** – enables virtualbox, libvirtd, Logitech device support, and other hardware options.
 ZRAM swap is also activated.
 Bluetooth is enabled only for the laptop host.
+Additional udev rules grant Wolf virtual input devices access to `/dev/uinput` and place them on seat9.
 3. **Boot Settings** – systemd-boot with EFI support, kernel modules (e.g., `v4l2loopback`), and plymouth splash.
 4. **Security** – enabling policykit and realtime kit.
 5. **Networking** – hostname, firewall defaults, wireless support, and NetworkManager.
 6. **Locale & Time** – timezone `Europe/Paris` with English locales.
 7. **Console and X11** – keeps the French keyboard layout while the system language is English.
 8. **Fonts** – installs a selection of fonts including JetBrains Mono and Noto packages.
-9. **Users** – defines `laptop` and `desktop` users with group memberships.
+9. **Users** – defines `laptop` and `desktop` users with group memberships, including the `input` group so they can use Wolf's virtual devices.
 10. **Nix Settings** – allows unfree packages, sets flake registry, and configures nix path.
 11. **Environment** – sets global environment variables and enables Zsh.
 12. **Services** – enables Flatpak, Udisks2, Emacs daemon, XDG portals, and the